Blac Chyna Criticized For Dream, King Cairo Work Permits, Failed To Trademark Kardashian Name

 Blac Chyna’s move to obtain work permits for her children might be considered premature given that King Cairo and Dream are way too young to be working and exposed in the prying eyes of the media.
 In fact, Blac Chyna already received criticisms from her fans and haters alike, condemning her actions.

 Fans were very vocal in expressing their dismay about Blac Chyna “commercializing” her children at a very young age.
-One fan suggested that Blac Chyna intentionally plan to have those kids and make a living out of it, saying, “Like she had those kids with any other plan in mind.
+One fan suggested that Blac Chyna intentionally planned to have those kids and make a living out of it, saying, “Like she had those kids with any other plan in mind.
 She was planning on living off them from before they were born.
 Child support or reality t.v. paycheck (or both), where the money comes from probably doesn’t matter to her.”

 Another user pointed out how Blac Chyna opted for work permits instead of other beneficial plans for her children, “Could have invested in a life policy or a trust fund but nah… work permits!”